mauropalsgraaf/fpscala-workshop/workshop.md

   intEq.equal(3, 4) // false
 ```

-This is very nice, but it's very likely that we want to abstract upon typeclasses.
-How do we get our type class instances?
+This is nice, but it's very likely that we want to abstract upon typeclasses.
+Later, when we implement the foldable typeclass, you will see why we want to abstract over it.
+How do we get our type class instance?
 Implicits to the rescue!
-We can tell Scala that we want to implicitly rely that it exist.
+We can tell Scala that we want to implicitly rely that something exist.
 This will be verified at compile-time, so no runtime problems at all.
-We call this principle implicit evidence
+We call this implicit evidence.
+Assume the following dummy setup.
+We have a new typeclass call empty.
+The helloWorldIfEmpty takes a parameter a and will implicitly summon the Eq instance and the Empty instance.
+Both must be in scope, but don't have to be specified explicitly.

 ```
 trait Empty[A] {
     def empty: A
 }